afpeluso/morse-code-pi/README.md

 If a tap is detected, transmission is attempted using the configuration found in `twitter_config.yml`, and then the program is returned to "input" mode.

-If no tap is detected after the set duration the program returns to "input" mode.
+If no tap is detected after the set duration, the program returns to "input" mode.

 ### Feedback